keefmarshall/mashtags/INFRA.md

 ## SERVICE DEPENDENCIES

-You'll need MongoDB available - for local dev I use Docker:
+You'll need MongoDB available - for local dev you can use Docker:

 ```
 docker run --name masto-mongo \